sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 		The PPS voltage is set by the VCCIO voltage selection switch.

 ## Status LEDs
-There are six status LEDs on the RTK mosaic-T:
+There are six status LEDs on the GPSDO:

 <div class="grid" markdown>